zblazerzz/hacking-owasp-Juice-shop/README.md

 <img width="975" height="780" alt="image" src="https://github.com/user-attachments/assets/6eef4623-d343-4d22-b2a8-189f2b3fa854" />
 <img width="975" height="549" alt="image" src="https://github.com/user-attachments/assets/568b2870-f66c-4811-915a-fb63975a772c" />

-The reliance on client-side obfuscation provides a false sense of security, as this weakly protected and poorly obfuscated code presents a security risk, as it allows users to discover and access internal paths that should remain restricted or hidden.
+The reliance on client-side obfuscation provides a false sense of security, this weakly protected and poorly obfuscated code presents a security risk, as it allows users to discover and access internal paths that should remain restricted or hidden.

+## 6.Metadata Derived Security Question Bypass